SaruttakanW/stack-overflow-developer-survey-analysis/README.md

 - Present findings through an IBM Cognos dashboard

 ## Dataset
-This project uses a subset of the Stack Overflow Developer Survey dataset.
+This project uses a subset of the `Stack Overflow Developer Survey dataset`.
 The full dataset is not included due to file size limitations.
 Sample datasets are provided in the `data/` folder.

 ## Tools